danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 A Component is just an interface that **you** define to begin using Dagger's generated code.
 Components are able to expose dependencies from the Dagger graph directly as well as perform members-injection on other classes.
-We will define a component for our Android application, use Dagger-specific annotations on it, then take at look at the generated code.
+We will define a component for our Android application, use Dagger-specific annotations on it, then take a look at the generated code.

 Let's go ahead and define a `TypicodeAppComponent` in the `dev.danperez.typicode` example, with nothing